marielleia/postgres-practice/kata1-the-basics/readme.md

 ### Step1: Describe Commands

-Get a list of the tables in the database.
+# Get a list of the tables in the database.

+SELECT *
+FROM customer

 ### Step2: Select

-Get a list of actors with the first name Julia.
+# Get a list of actors with the first name Julia.

+SELECT*
+FROM actor
+WHERE first_name="Julia"

-Get a list of actors with the first name Chris, Cameron, or Cuba.
+# Get a list of actors with the first name Chris, Cameron, or Cuba.

+SELECT*
+FROM actor
+WHERE
+first_name='Chris' OR first_name='Cameron' OR first_event='Cuba'

-Select the row from customer for customer named Jamie Rice.
+# Select the row from customer for customer named Jamie Rice.

-Select amount and payment_date from payment where the amount paid was less than $1.
+# Select amount and payment_date from payment where the amount paid was less than $1.

 ### Step3: Distinct